Professional Conduct During Elections

 Board members are required to administer the provisions of the Health Professions Act and Bylaws.
 These functions are regulatory and quasi-judicial, not political.
 Therefore, the Board has always disapproved of political-style campaigning, while at the same time recognizing that it would be undesirable and impractical to legislate against it.
 The ultimate sanction against canvassing that gives offense lies in the hands of the electors.
 However, it is also understandable that registrants want to know more about the candidates.

-Accordingly, a brief professional profile of candidates along with a statement of the candidates’ reasons for standing will be published on this website once all submissions have been received.
+Accordingly, a brief, relevant professional profile of candidates along with a statement of the candidates’ intent for standing will be published on this website once all submissions have been received.